 Owning boats has helped me gain the knowledge needed to be a captain that can think on his feet and get the job done.
 You can’t own as many boats as I have an not have had to deal with issues that test your skills.
-I currently have a USCG 100 ton OUPV license and have logged the necessary hours to test for my Master.
+I currently have a USCG 100 ton Master license.

 While it’s a good idea to carry your own towing insurance in case of a breakdown, I also carry a policy with Tow Boat U.S. which is effective on most vessels in the US.
 It’s also valid in the Bahamas.